Ranbaxy puts biosimilars into gear

 "The attractiveness of biosimilars, regardless of the product, is you'll always have limited competition because of the complexity and the investments required" to make such medicines, he said.

-Other drugmakers, including Merck & Co (MRK.N), are racing to develop biosimilars even though the U.S. Food and Drug Administration has yet to announce formal guidelines for how biosimilar medicines should be tested and marketed.
+Other drugmakers, including Merck & Co, are racing to develop biosimilars even though the U.S. Food and Drug Administration has yet to announce formal guidelines for how biosimilar medicines should be tested and marketed.
 Europe has already released such guidelines.

 "Of the top 10 drugs in the world, more than half are biotech drugs and probably seven of the top 10 will be by 2015.
 That tells us the importance of being present in the biosimilar space," Sawhney said.
 "If we want to remain a serious (industry) player, inherently we must be competitive."